Violence, Incivility, & Bullying

 While nursing is a profession dedicated to helping others, the highly charged nature of many of the environments in which nurses work can lead to situations where emotions boil over.

 Incivility, bullying, and violence in the workplace are serious issues in nursing, with incivility and bullying widespread in all settings.
 Incivility is “one or more rude, discourteous, or disrespectful actions that may or may not have a negative intent behind them”.
-The American Nurses Association (ANA) defines bullying as “repeated, unwanted, harmful actions intended to humiliate, offend, and cause distress in the recipient.”
+ANA defines bullying as “repeated, unwanted, harmful actions intended to humiliate, offend, and cause distress in the recipient.”

 Such acts of aggression – be they verbal or physical – are entirely unacceptable, whether delivered by patients or colleagues.
 These incidents not only have a serious effect on the wellbeing of the nurse in question but also their ability to care for their patients.